 There are no Pastoral or Professional Counselors on Campus.
-Crisis, mental health and victim resource hotline numbers are available from the Campus Director.
+Crisis, mental health and victim resource hotline numbers are available from the Campus Director or the Career Services department.
 Section IX of this policy addresses ATI's policies with respect to support services and confidentiality for victims of sexual violence.